ngangchill/ajaxosor/README.md

-# ajaxosor
+# Ajaxosor
-Optimize your ajax call with CodeIgniter
+Optimize your ajax' calls with CodeIgniter